Only create content that meets a need. Find out about users and their needs through user research.

 - assistive technology they use to read the content

 - a range of devices they use to access the content with

 - the availability and speed of their internet access

 - a need for a paper or non-digital way to access content.

-You must do user research to understand how to meet the needs and barriers for all users.
+Do user research to help you to understand how to meet the needs of all users.

 Adjust the research approach to the context